 - See whether thyroid cancer has spread outside the thyroid gland.
 A whole-body scan will usually be done for this evaluation.

 - Take any medicines regularly.
 Be sure your doctor knows the names and doses of all your medicines.
 Your doctor will instruct you if and when you need to stop taking any of the following medicines that can change the thyroid scan test results:

 - Antithyroid medicines

-- Medicines that have iodine, such as iodized salt, kelp, cough syrups, multivitamins, or the heart medicine amiodarone (such as Cordarone or Pacerone)
+- Medicines and supplements that have iodine, such as iodized salt, kelp, cough syrups, multivitamins, and the heart medicine amiodarone

 - Are allergic to any medicines, such as iodine.
 But even if you are allergic to iodine, you will likely be able to have this test because the amount used in the tracer is so small that your chance of an allergic reaction is very low.

 - Have ever had a serious allergic reaction ( anaphylaxis ) from any substance, such as the venom from a bee sting or from eating shellfish.

 - Have had any test using radioactive materials or iodine dye (such as a CT scan with contrast) 4 weeks before the thyroid scan.
 These other tests may change the results of the thyroid scan.

 Before a thyroid scan, blood tests are usually done to measure the amount of thyroid hormones ( TSH , T3, and T4) in your blood.

 To prepare for a thyroid scan: